andre-ye/uni/docs/cs/cse-143/schafer-lecture.md

 - Iteration over key/value pairs by iterating over the key set and reference associated value for each key.
 - Breadth-first search in graphs using self-referencing maps
 - Stopping infinite recursion with checks

+---

+## Lecture 12: Recursion
+- Recursion: solving a problem by breaking it into smaller problems and solving each.
+Solving self-similar tasks.
+- Recursion: the definition of an operation in terms of itself.
+- Recursion: see "Recursion".
+- Recursive programming: writing methods that call themselves to solve problems recursively.
+- Sometimes, certain patterns lean nicely into a recursive solution.
+- Base case and recursive cases must be specified in a recursive function.
+- The semantics of recursion are controlled in the call stack.

+---

+## Lecure 13: More Recursion, Public/Private Pairs